religiosa1/git-webhook-receiver/README.md

 Please refer to the [config file example](./config.example.yml) in this repo, to see a list of all available configuration fields.

+For security reason, it's recommended to always provide `secret` or at least `authorization` param for every action. `secret` can also protect against MiM attacks, ensuring the payload wasn't tampered.

 ## SSL